FuelLabs/fuels-ts/docs/QUICKSTART.md

 fuel-core run --ip 127.0.0.1 --port 4000 --chain ./chainConfig.json --db-path ./.fueldb
 ```

-Note, that the `--db-path` param defines where the chain state should be store.
+Note, that the `--db-path` param defines where the chain state is stored.

 You should see the following output: